PhoenixOrigin/PhoenixOrigin/README.md

 <img src="https://github.com/PhoenixOrigin/PhoenixOrigin/blob/main/header.png?raw=true">
-I'm a 17 year old british guy that wastest time making stupid projects no one is ever gonna use :)
+I'm a 17 year old british guy that wastes time making stupid projects no one is ever gonna use :)

 ### More about me- https://phoenix.is-a.dev